 - (a) The utility replaces twenty-five percent (25%) or more of the existing poles or towers within any mile.
 Periodic pole or tower replacement is not included. - 1.
-Utility objects will comply with Objectives 1 or 2 (see 900.03). - 2.
-No consideration of Objectives 3 or 4 (see 900.03) will be given until all alternative measures have been investigated and determined not feasible. - 3.
-The utility will submit to WSDOT the following data if applicable: - Franchise Amendment/Permit applications. - Mitigation requests, including plans. - Variance requests with Engineering Analysis.

-- Request for reclassifications, including Cost-Effective Selection Procedure data and Engineering Analysis. - A copy of the completed Utility Object Relocation Record.
+Utility objects will be relocated outside of the Control Zone unless a variance is approved. - 2.
+The utility will submit to WSDOT the following data if applicable: - Franchise Amendment/Permit applications. - Mitigation proposals for existing objects, including plans. - Submittals supporting variance, as specified in 900.11. - A copy of the completed Utility Object Relocation Record.